bob-606/5.easa.fi/README.md

 ## 70. In motorplanes the stall warning is usually activated by a change of...
-In motorplanes the stall warning is usually activated by a change of...
 - the transition point.
 - ***the stagnation point.***
 - the center of pressure.